Insights

 Make no mistake, the new Tax-Free First Home Savings Account is the best new way for individuals to save up for the purchase of their first home.
 It has the combined benefits of a TFSA and an RRSP.
 While it isn’t going to do anything to stop the skyrocketing trajectory of housing prices, it is at least going to eliminate the burden of tax for individuals attempting to save up for their first house.

-We expect to make FHSAs available to all eligible KJ Harrison clients sometime in the third quarter of 2023.
-Your Portfolio Manager will be happy to assist in setting one up for you once they are available, and as always, if you have any questions about homebuying, financing a house, saving for a down payment, or any other finance-related questions, please never hesitate to reach out.
+FHSA’s are now available to all eligible KJ Harrison clients.
+Your Portfolio Manager will be happy to assist in setting one up for you, and as always, if you have any questions about homebuying, financing a house, saving for a down payment, or any other finance-related questions, please never hesitate to reach out.

 Processing...